The (Ideal) Path to Diagnosis

 Appeal to Research: Enable Faster Diagnosis for Endometriosis

-Endometriosis affects millions of people worldwide - yet it often takes years, sometimes even decades, to receive a diagnosis.
-I created this flowchart to visualize this complex diagnostic journey and would like to share some thoughts.
+Endometriosis affects millions of people worldwide and yet it often takes years, sometimes even decades, to receive a correct diagnosis.
+I created a flowchart to visualize this complex diagnostic journey and would like to share some thoughts.

 Key Insights: